dboissier/mongo4idea/README.md

 ## Version 0.3.1-SNAPSHOT

-If you want to test the latest features, you can download the [latest snapshot](https://github.com/dboissier/mongo4idea/blob/master/snapshot/mongo4idea-0.3.1-SNAPSHOT-distribution.zip?raw=true).
+If you want to test the latest features, you can download the [latest snapshot](https://github.com/dboissier/mongo4idea/blob/master/snapshot/mongo4idea-0.4.0-SNAPSHOT-distribution.zip?raw=true).

 To install it, **Settings -> Plugins -> Install from disk** and restart your IDE.

 ### Last features
 * If your access is restricted to a specific database you can set it in the configuration (issues [#31](https://github.com/dboissier/mongo4idea/issues/31) and [#35](https://github.com/dboissier/mongo4idea/issues/35)).
 * $unwind, $limit and $skip operations for aggregation have been fixed (issue [#32](https://github.com/dboissier/mongo4idea/issues/32))
+* Results are displayed in a table view (issue [#30](https://github.com/dboissier/mongo4idea/issues/30)

 ## ChangeLog
 See CHANGELOG.txt